DobgimaM/Dob-Portfolio/README.md

 <img src="https://github.com/DobgimaM/Road-accidents-in-Bradford/blob/main/Casualty%20and%20accident%20rates.png" width="500" />

 Insights into road traffic crashes in Bradford using road traffic crash data for the Bradford Council area for the years 2018-2020 from [DfT data](https://www.gov.uk/government/publications/road-accidents-and-safety-statistics-notes-and-definitions/reported-road-casualties-in-great-britain-notes-definitions-symbols-and-conventions)

+**Description**
+It explores Road traffic accidents in Bradford looking at
+- Descriptives
+- Accident age groups with over 200 casualties
+- Weather and road surface conditions for age groups with over 200 casualties